Life Is Too Short to Read Bullshit

 [2]Arguing online is simply incidentally addictive.
 In that location are more dangerous things than that.
 As I've written before, one byproduct of technical progress is that things we like tend to become

-Every bit well as fugitive bullshit, i should actively seek out things that matter.
+more addictive.
+Which means we will increasingly take to brand a conscious effort to avert addictions � to stand exterior ourselves and ask "is this how I want to exist spending my time?"Every bit well as fugitive bullshit, i should actively seek out things that matter.
 Just different things matter to different people, and most have to larn what matters to them.
 A few are lucky and realize early on on that they dearest math or taking intendance of animals or writing, and then figure out a way to spend a lot of fourth dimension doing it.
 Simply nigh people start out with a life that's a mix of things that thing and things that don't, and but gradually larn to distinguish between them.

 For the immature especially, much of this confusion is induced past the artificial situations they find themselves in.
 In middle schoolhouse and loftier school, what the other kids think of you seems the most important affair in the earth.
 But when you enquire adults what they got wrong at that historic period, nearly all say they cared as well much what other kids thought of them.